 What rebates and incentives are available?

 If you purchase your solar system, you will receive a Federal Investment Tax Credit of 30% of your total system cost – in essence, a 30% discount incentive to go solar.
 The Investment Tax Credit is available through the end of 2016.
 If you lease your solar system, your solar company will receive the Investment Tax Credit since they will own the solar system.

 The solar panels and power inverter have standard, 10-year warranties.
 The panels have a 25-year production warranty, guaranteeing power generation.

 How long will my solar system last?

 Most solar systems outlast their 25-year production warranties; many of the first solar systems installed more than 30 years ago are still going strong.

 What determines how well my system generates electricity?

 The efficiency of generating electricity is primarily governed by the amount of light (photons) striking your solar panels.
-Panels facing south and tilted at an angle equal to your latitude yield the best yields.
-Shade from trees, other obstructions, or even clouds reduce – but do not eliminate – electricity generation.
-Other factors influencing generation are related to the efficiency of panels, the inverter, and the quality of the installation (wiring, connections, heat-reducing construction).
-Optimally oriented, high quality, stationary panels and inverters installed with best practices convert 13-18% of sunlight into electricity.
+Panels facing south produce the best yields.
+Shade from trees, other obstructions, or even clouds reduce but do not eliminate electricity generation.

 How do I benefit from electricity generated but not used immediately, and do I need batteries?